lakehq/sail/docs/guide/deployment/kubernetes.md

 ### Quick Start

 ::: info

-This installation method is recommended for quick deployment.
+This installation method is recommended for quick deployment.<br>
 Production deployments should use the installation from source method.

 :::

 In an empty directory, create a `Dockerfile` with the following content.